|Admissions Director:||D'Andre Weaver|

 Use of the Tier system has led to significant gaps in the academic achievement required for admissions between students from different parts of the City of Chicago.
 There is a particularly large gap between admissions scores of Tier 4 (the highest socioeconomic Tier) and Tier 1 (the lowest socioeconomic Tier) – in the more competitive schools.

-In the most recent admissions year, there was a 27 point gap between the average score of an admitted Payton Tier 4 and Tier 1 student.
-This gap is less than the one in prior years as Tier 1 scores increased -- while Tier 4 "average" scores remained high -- a mere 898 on the 900 point scale.
+In the most recent admissions year, there was a 54 point gap between the average score of an admitted Payton Tier 4 and Tier 1 student.
+This gap has doubled as Tier 4 scores remain near a perfect 900 point level and Tier 1 scores fell.

 In July 2011, Tim Devine became Payton's Principal.
 Prior to becoming Principal at Payton, Devine taught Social Studies for 12 years at Northside College Prep, where he became the Social Studies Department Head and also won a Golden Apple for his teaching prowess.